build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 ## Goal

 In the last chapter, we kinda cheated...
 We used our docker-compose.yaml file to insert entries into our `/etc/hosts` file for name resolution.
 In the real world, we don't have an option to modify the `/etc/hosts` files on every machine on the internet.
+In this chapter, we've removed those `/etc/hosts` entries, so we're starting back in the same place.
 So what can we do to solve this problem without using our little Docker hack?

 Let's review what our little internet looks like: